Improving Income Assistance

 - the continued implementation of Ontario Works in Ontario First Nations.

-These enhancements to service delivery for income assistance on reserve will better support First Nation communities, ensuring they have the tools they require to focus on Active Measures and case management and to partner with skills development and training organizations.
+These enhancements to service delivery for income assistance on reserve better support First Nation communities, ensuring they have the tools they require to focus on skills training and case management and to partner with skills development and training organizations.

 - Date modified: